 (3) Observing Modes 4, PA, PB.
-The observing mode determines how the hardware combination of the correlator and the four IF channels are to be used to handle the data.
 It is possible to use the output from one, two or four IF channels in such a way as to obtain different combinations of number of spectral line channels and channel separation.
 The minimum and maximum number of channels is 4 and 512 respectively.